Thompson Lane and Powell Avenue

 Nashville, Tennessee

-100 OAKS CENTER was developed by the Memphis-based Belz Investment Company and designed by Belz & McFarland Architects.
+100 OAKS CENTER was developed by the Memphis-based Belz Investment Corporation and designed by Belz & McFarland Architects.
 Ground was broken in November 1965.
-The first operational store, a 1-level (140,000 square foot) Woolco discount mart, opened its doors November 16, 1966.
+The first operational store, a 1-level (140,000 square foot) Woolco discount mart, opened its doors on November 16, 1966.
 Peripheral businesses included a (60,000 square foot) Giant Foods, which also opened on November 16th, and the Martin Theatres Martin Theatre 100 Oaks, which showed its first feature on December 25th.

 Forty-six stores joined eleven already in business.
 There would eventually be a total of sixty.
 Charter tenants included Garrett Rexall Drug, Baker's Shoes, Toggery Shops, Le Petite Cafe, Spencer Gifts, Family Bootery, England's Barber Shop, Casual Corner ladies' wear and a 2-level (42,000 square foot) F.W.
 Woolworth 5 & 10.
 The mall proper also included the 6-story 100 Oaks Office Tower.

-Early commercial competitors of the 100 OAKS complex were RIVERGATE MALL (1971) {13.7 miles northeast, in Goodlettsville} and HICKORY HOLLOW MALL (1978) {6.7 miles southeast, in Nashville}.
+Early commercial competitors of 100 OAKS were RIVERGATE MALL (1971) {13.7 miles northeast, in Goodlettsville} and HICKORY HOLLOW MALL (1978) {6.7 miles southeast, in Nashville}.

 100 OAKS CENTER was adjacent to the future route of the Interstate 65 expressway.
 When the thoroughfare opened to traffic in the mid-1970s, no direct interchange between said highway and mall was provided.
 The nearest junction was over a mile away.
 Due to this lack of access, as well as growing competition from newer shopping centers, 100 OAKS entered its first downward spiral.

-Woolco shut down, along with the entire chain, in January 1983.
-Penney's shuttered their store on January 31, 1986.
+shop in the south end of the building in November 1983.
 The name of the struggling shopping hub was changed to 100 OAKS MALL in 1985.
 In spite of this, it continued on a downward spiral.
+Penney's shuttered their store on January 31, 1986.

-To add insult to injury, newer and larger malls were being built in the 100 OAKS trade area.
+At this time, newer and larger malls were being built in -and around- Nashville.
 These included BELLEVUE CENTER (1990) {10.2 miles southwest, in Nashville}, MALL AT GREEN HILLS (1968 and 1991) {2.6 miles west, in Nashville} and COOL SPRINGS GALLERIA (1991) {10.5 miles south, in Franklin}.

 Cobb Theatres initiated construction of a freestanding movie megaplex, which was being built in the mall's south parking lot.
 The partially-completed structure was acquired by Regal Cinemas, who opened it, as the Regal Hollywood 27, on January 16, 1998.
 At the time, the megaplex was billed as the largest movie theater in the eastern United States.
 It was refurbished in 2013, when it was renamed the Regal Hollywood Stadium 27 & RPX.